- July 16, 2019

 - Organized By:

-The FDA’s Center for Veterinary Medicine will conduct a public meeting to gather input about alternative approaches in clinical investigations for new animal drugs, including incorporating complex adaptive and other novel investigation designs, data from foreign countries, real-world evidence (including ongoing surveillance activities, observational studies, and registry data), biomarkers, and surrogate endpoints into proposed clinical investigation protocols and applications for new animal drugs.
+The FDA’s Center for Veterinary Medicine conducted a public meeting to gather input about alternative approaches in clinical investigations for new animal drugs, including incorporating complex adaptive and other novel investigation designs, data from foreign countries, real-world evidence (including ongoing surveillance activities, observational studies, and registry data), biomarkers, and surrogate endpoints into proposed clinical investigation protocols and applications for new animal drugs.

-The meeting will also focus on the use of data from studies conducted outside the U.S. to support a food additive petition.
+The meeting also focused on the use of data from studies conducted outside the U.S. to support a food additive petition.
 Currently, the FDA can accept data from studies conducted outside the U.S. to support a new animal drug application, provided the applicant demonstrates that the data are adequate under applicable standards to support approval.
 The FDA can also accept data from studies conducted outside the U.S. to support a food additive petition.
 While the regulatory standards for approval differ between animal drugs and animal food additives, data from foreign countries can be used to support either approval if the data meet the appropriate regulatory standards.
 The FDA is requesting public comment on a series of questions related to the use of foreign data to support both animal drug and animal food additive petition approvals.

 The FDA is seeking information and comments from a broad range of stakeholders, including representatives of regulated industry, consumer groups, academia, veterinarians, and food producers.

 The input will inform the development of guidance addressing the incorporation of the alternative approaches listed above into proposed clinical investigation protocols and applications for new animal drugs.
 Public input on the use of data from studies conducted outside the U.S. to support a food additive petition will inform a separate guidance about the investigational food additive process.
 To facilitate the development of these guidance documents, the FDA has questions on the meeting topics we ask you to consider.